了解 elementary OS，如何在窗口与工作区之间切换，以及更多。

 Keep in mind that sideloaded and non-curated apps have not been reviewed by elementary for security or privacy.

 AppCenter includes updates for apps and the operating system itself under the Installed tab.
 Remember to install updates frequently to get the latest features, fixes, and security improvements.
 For more information related to security patches, read the Ubuntu security notices.

-elementary OS comes with the "System Settings" app that helps you manage settings and preferences for your device.
-System Settings gives you the ability to adjust things like keyboard shortcuts, display resolution, your wallpaper, and more.
+elementary OS comes with the System Settings app that helps you manage device settings and user preferences.
+System Settings enables you to adjust keyboard shortcuts, display resolution, your wallpaper, and more.